FlynnVIN10/Zeropoint-Protocol/PM-to-Dev-Team/status-reports/2025-08-11_pm_directive_execution_status.md

 # PM Status Report: Phase C Implementation - tinygrad Training Recipes
 **Date:** August 11, 2025
 **Time:** 6:45 PM CDT
-**Status:** 🚧 **IN PROGRESS - PHASE C STARTED**
+**Status:** ✅ **PHASE C1 COMPLETE, 🚀 PHASE P0-1 COMPLETE - READY FOR PHASE TG**
-**Phase:** C - tinygrad Training Recipes Implementation
+**Phase:** C1 (Data & Governance) + P0-1 (Scope & Controls) + TG (tinygrad Integration)

 ## 🎯 **Executive Summary**

-**Phase C implementation has been initiated following successful completion of Phase A.** The team is now working on tinygrad Training Recipes with focus on data governance, reproducible training, and safety compliance.
-Milestone C1 (Data & Governance) is currently in progress with dataset curation and PII scanning framework being established.
+**Phase C implementation has been completed with Milestone C1, and Phase P0 (Scope and Controls) has been successfully completed.** The team is now ready to proceed with Phase TG (tinygrad Integration) following the successful implementation of scope freeze and mock elimination frameworks.
+All acceptance criteria for both phases have been met with comprehensive testing and documentation.

 ## ✅ **Completed Phases**